-The program is open Monday through Friday 7:45 a.m. to 5:15 p.m.
+The program is open Monday through Friday 6:30 a.m. to 6:00 p.m.
 Our centers will be closed for the following holidays: New Year's Day, Easter, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas.
 If the holiday falls on a Saturday, we will be closed on Friday.
 If the holiday falls on a Sunday, we will be closed on Monday.
 Additional days that we will be closed include the day after Thanksgiving and Christmas Eve.
-The center will also close during severe weather if the public school is closed.
-Families are charged regular rates for these days.
+The center will close during severe weather if the public school is closed.
+We will also close the first Friday in March and the First Friday in August for staff development.
+Families are charged regular rates for days that we are closed.